-- conversion of many-to-many relationships into an intermediate table - · three different methods of transforming generalizations into table layouts - autogenerating primary keys, unique constraints and indexes - generating additional tables for multivalue attributes - type remapping between UML and database worlds - sequence generation - package hierarchy flattening strategy, while different strategies are chosen for each particular case at the discretion of the DBA).
+- · conversion of many-to-many relationships into an intermediate table - three different methods of transforming generalizations into table layouts - autogenerating primary keys, unique constraints and indexes - · generating additional tables for multivalue attributes - type remapping between UML and database worlds - sequence generation - · package hierarchy flattening elease note that the SQL model produced by the transformation is usually not optimal (e.g. all generalizations are transformed using the same chosen strategy, while different strategies are chosen for each particular case at the discretion of the DBA).
 It is frequently advisable to refine / edit the